Comparisons to Existing NixOS Tools

 nh

-is a more popular application in this realm, perhaps because it looked
+nh is a more popular application in this realm, perhaps because it looked

-prettier due to the earlier nix-output-monitor
+prettier due to the earlier nix-output-monitor and nvd integration, and is

-significantly older than nixos-cli
+significantly older than nixos-cli.

-However, I prefer to keep the focus on NixOS here, while nh
+However, I prefer to keep the focus on NixOS here, while nh tries to be a

-manager for multiple OSes.
+unified rebuild + switch manager for multiple OSes.
 That's the biggest

 difference.

-also has more features than nh
+nixos-cli also has more features than nh for NixOS-based machines, so that's

 a plus.

-In the future, I may want to write similar CLIs to nixos-cli
+In the future, I may want to write similar CLIs to nixos-cli as replacements

-scripts, but this is purely
+for the current darwin-rebuild and home-manager scripts, but this is purely

 imaginative for the time being.
 My personal belief is that these are